Technical SEO for SaaS: Which Technical Factors Have Impact? (2024)

 These are core on-page SEO items that have a BIG impact on your position in the search results.

-When we find missing, and or metas and titles which need re-written, we push those to another process where we build a content outline for that given page to re-touch, re-write and re-vamp the content, including these important on-page factors.
+When we find missing and or metal and titles that need re-written, we push those to another process where we build a content outline for that given page to re-touch, re-write, and re-vamp the content, including these important on-page factors.

-You can easily look for issues across your meta and titles by running a site-wide crawl using a tool like SiteBulb to pull back the data, and quickly get the high-level.
+You can easily look for issues across your meta and titles by running a site-wide crawl using a tool like SiteBulb to pull back the data and quickly get to the high level.

 8. Sub-domain vs. sub-folder